The National Feral Pig Action Plan

 Sponsors and exhibitors

-Sponsorship opportunities are now available for our 2025 National Feral Pig Conference.
+Sponsorship opportunities are still available for our National Feral Pig Conference 2025.

 We will ensure that all sponsors, trade exhibitors and delegates have many opportunities to meet and exchange ideas and information.
 We are committed to ensuring that all who attend the conference receive excellent return on their investment, whether that is professional learning, opportunities to develop your career or promotion of your products and resources.

-Abstracts are not yet open for the 2025 National Feral Pig Conference.
+Abstracts are now closed for the National Feral Pig Conference 2025.

-The 2025 National Feral Pig Conference is an ideal way for all land managers dealing with feral pigs to share details of management programs, assets being protected, technologies being used to reduce populations and/or monitor feral pig impacts, and successes, challenges and key learnings.
+The National Feral Pig Conference 2025 is the perfect opportunity for all land managers dealing with feral pigs to share details of management programs, assets being protected, technologies being used to reduce populations and/or monitor feral pig impacts, and successes, challenges and key learnings.

 New insights will be shared from feral pig research programs including exploring management approaches, ecology and behaviour, impact and population monitoring, and community engagement.